-To ensure a successful event, speak with someone from the Office of Student Life and Development to discuss your event details.
+To ensure a successful event, speak with the Student Life Coordinator from the Office of Student Life and Development to discuss your event details.
 Some suggestions for programming and event management are covered here.
+An event proposal template can be found here.